Black cat superstitions from around the world

 In Japan and the UK, a black cat crossing your path brings good luck

-While in America and some other parts of the world they believe the opposite, we much prefer this version of the superstition.
+While in America and some other parts of the world they believe the opposite – that a black cat crossing your path is bad luck – we much prefer Japan's and the UK's version of the superstition.
 If you would like to increase your own chance of good luck, why not welcome a black cat into your home so they can cross your path all day long.
-Find the cats available for adoption in your area at www.cats.org.uk/adopt-a-cat
+Find the cats available for adoption in your area at Adopt a cat.

-To celebrate the beautiful black cat, get involved in National Black Cat Day on 27 October.
-Visit www.cats.org.uk/black-cats to download our colour chart to find out your own black cat’s true shade or find a monochrome moggy you can give a loving home.
+To celebrate the beautiful black cat, get involved in National Black Cat Day on 27 October – download our colour chart to find out your own black cat’s true shade or find a monochrome moggy you can give a loving home.